Bellahouston Academy: History

 Bellahouston Academy first opened in 1876 on Paisley Road West as a private school run by Alexander Sim, It was taken over by the Govan School Board in 1885, and has been a state school ever since.

-The Misses Steven from Bellahouston kindly donated the land for a new academy and even helped pay for a clocktower.
+The Misses Steven from Bellahouston donated the land for a new academy and helped pay for a clocktower.
 The building was designed by architect Robert Balde, who worked on Bath Street.
 When the academy first opened, it called itself a 'Boy's High Class School and Ladies' College'.
 For the first nine years, it faced many challenges as a private school, especially with new schools opening nearby that received government funding.
 In an effort to save money, the academy even removed the position of rector, who usually plays a leading role.
 In 1885, the academy transitioned to a different status; it was sold to the Govan Parish School Board for £15,000.
 They made improvements, including adding a swimming pool, which was among the first in Scotland.

 In 1901, the institute was opened to train pupil-teachers, but when this system was replaced in 1907 by a junior system, the Institute became part of the academy, which by now had become a Secondary School and Junior Student Centre.
 In 1905, the main building was renovated and a new gymnasium and baths were built.

 In 1919, the academy passed into the care of the new Glasgow Education Authority, which itself was replaced in 1929 by the Education Committee of the Corporation of Glasgow.
 In the 1930s, the academy lost its title and was renamed Bellahouston Secondary School, but its name never changed locally, and like other schools, it was permitted to revert to its old title.